olmesm/gcp-static-sites/README.md

-# GCP Static Sites
+# RAD Website Infrastructure

-Create a static site bucket in GCP.
+RAD website is hosted in a static bucket on GCP.
+The creation of these buckets is handled by Terraform.

+Terraform also creates a service account which is used to authenticate the [RAD website project](https://github.com/radically-digital/rad-website) to deploy changes to the buckets.

 **NOTE** GCP Cloud Storage doesn't support custom domains with HTTPS on its own.
-You will need to couple this with [Cloudflare for reverse proxying](https://www.cloudflare.com/en-gb/learning/cdn/glossary/reverse-proxy/) (See [olmesm/domain-records](https://github.com/olmesm/domain-records)) or create an [HTTPS Loadbalancer](https://cloud.google.com/storage/docs/hosting-static-website)
+You will need to couple this with [Cloudflare for reverse proxying](https://www.cloudflare.com/en-gb/learning/cdn/glossary/reverse-proxy/) (See [radically-digital/domain-records](https://github.com/radically-digital/rad-domain-records)) or create an [HTTPS Loadbalancer](https://cloud.google.com/storage/docs/hosting-static-website)

 **NOTE** Similar to above, [DNS does not support creating a CNAME record on a root domain](https://cloud.google.com/storage/docs/hosting-static-website-http#cname).
 [Consider CNAME flattening](https://blog.cloudflare.com/introducing-cname-flattening-rfc-compliant-cnames-at-a-domains-root/) or modifying for a [loadbalancer](https://cloud.google.com/storage/docs/hosting-static-website).